adrianadermon/academic_website/content/CV/index.md

 ## Scholarships and grants

+Swedish Research Council, "Incomes, inequality and the welfare system during the corona pandemic", project grant for research into pandemics and their effects on society and public health, 2023--2025, lead applicant Jan Sauermann.

 NORFACE Dial, "The impact of childhood circumstances on individual outcomes over the life-course", multi-national research project 2018--2020, lead applicants A. Peichl, A. Trannoy, D. Waldenström, and A. Lefranc.

 Travel grant for visiting University of California, Berkeley, Jan Wallander and Tom Hedelius Foundation, 2015.